-- Flow Layout: It is the default layout of every When we want to arrange components in a single row one after another just like a flow, we use flow layout.
+- Flow Layout: It is the default layout of every.
+When we want to arrange components in a single row one after another, just like a flow, we use a flow layout.

 - Card Layout: Card Layout is used when we want to have different components in a container but need only one component or card to be visible at a time.